 HEROES for ZERO!

-Sustainability Initiatives Unit presents the 2021-2022 HEROES for ZERO Contest!
+Sustainability Initiatives Unit presents the 2023-2024 HEROES for ZERO Contest!
 HEROES for ZERO challenges K-12 student teams to help make their schools “Zero Net Energy (ZNE) Ready” by reducing energy consumption, maximizing energy efficiency, and educating fellow students and staff.
-Teachers are encouraged to connect ZNE activities with STEAM curriculum.
-Teams can earn badges in six HEROES categories, and win up to $25,000 for sustainability-related projects at their schools!
+Teachers are encouraged to connect ZNE activities with the STEAM curriculum.
+Teams can earn badges in six HEROES categories and win up to $25,000 for sustainability-related projects at their schools!

 Zero Net Energy (ZNE) schools are ultra-efficient and consume only as much energy as they produce from clean, renewable sources.
-In addition to lowering energy usage and operating costs, ZNE schools can result in improved student health and productivity.
-ZNE schools can also serve as teaching tools, providing opportunities to learn about sustainability, high performance design, and emerging technologies like renewable energy generation and storage.
+In addition to lowering energy usage and operating costs, ZNE schools can improve student health and productivity.
+ZNE schools can also serve as teaching tools, providing opportunities to learn about sustainability, high-performance design, and emerging technologies like renewable energy generation and storage.

 The steps to ZNE are: